Lean-Korea/TeX-LEAN/README_githubDesktop.md

 3. After cloning, create a new your own branch.

-click the button "Show in Explorer".
+4. Click the button "Show in Explorer".

+5. Add or edit files in the explorer.

+6. After editing, click "commit to [your branch name]" to commit.

 1. Make a new branch.